-- featureMapping: this is a mapping from feature name to capturing group in the regular expression.
+- regex: this should be a Java regular expression that matches a single line in the output from the tagger.
+Capturing groups should be used to define the sections of the expression which match the useful output. - featureMapping: this is a mapping from feature name to capturing group in the regular expression.
 Each feature will be added to the output annotations with a value equal to the specified capturing group.
-For example, the TreeTagger uses a regular expression (.+)\t(.+)\t(.+)\t(.+)\ t (.+) to capture the three column output.
+For example, the TreeTagger uses a regular expression (.+)\t(.+)\t(.+)\t(.+)\t ocapture the three column output.
 This is then combined with the feature mapping {string=1, category=2, lemma=3} to add the appropriate feature/values to the output annotations. - inputASName: the name of the annotation set which should be used for input.
 If not specified the default (i.e. un-named) annotation set will be used. - inputAnnotationType: the name of the annotation used as input to the tagger.
 This will usually be Token.
 Note that the input annotations must contain a string feature which will be used as input to the tagger.
 Tokens usually have this feature but if, for example, you wish to use Sentence as the input annotation then you will need to add the string feature.
-JAPE grammars for doing this are provided in plugins/Tagger_Framework/resources. - outputASName: the name of the annotation set which should be used for output.
+JAPE grammars for doing this are provided in plugins/Tagger\Framework/resources. - outputASName: the name of the annotation set which should be used for output.
 If not specified the default (i.e. un-named) annotation set will be used. - outputAnnotationType: the name of the annotation to be provided as output.
 This is usually Token. - taggerBinary: a URL indicating the location of the external tagger.
 This is usually a shell script which may perform extra processing before executing the tagger.
-The plugins/Tagger_Framework/resources directory contains example scripts (where needed) for the supported taggers.
+The plugins/Tagger\Framework/resources directory contains example scripts (where needed) for the supported taggers.
 These scripts may need editing (for example, to set the installation directory of the tagger) before they can be used. - taggerDir: the directory from which the tagger must be executed.
 This can be left unspecified. - taggerFlags: an ordered set of flags that should be passed to the tagger as command line options - updateAnnotations: If set to true then the plugin will attempt to update existing output annotations.
 This can fail if the output from the tagger and the existing annotations are created differently (i.e. the tagger does its own tokenization).
 Setting this option to false will make the plugin create new output annotations, removing any existing ones, to prevent the two sets getting out of sync.
 This is also useful when the tagger is domain specific and may do a better job than GATE.
 For example, the GENIA tagger is better at tokenising biomedical text than the ANNIE tokeniser.
 Defaults to true.

 By default the GenericTagger PR simply tries to execute the taggerBinary using the normal Java Runtime.exec() mechanism.
-This works fine on Unix-style platforms such as Linux or Mac OS X, but on Windows it will only work if the taggerBinary is a .exe file.
+This works fine on Unix-style platforms such as Linux or

+Mac OS X, but on Windows it will only work if the taggerBinary is a .exe file.
 Attempting to invoke other types of program fails on Windows with a rather cryptic "error=193".